kotobuki/pandoc-sidenote-js/README.md

 # pandoc-sidenote.js

-`pandoc-sidenote.js` is a simple Pandoc filter that converts footnotes to side notes or margin notes in HTML documents.
+`pandoc-sidenote.js` is a simple Pandoc filter that converts footnotes to side notes or margin notes in Markdown documents.
 It is inspired by [`pandoc-sidenote`](https://github.com/jez/pandoc-sidenote) by Jacob Zimmerman et al. and implemented in JavaScript.This filter automatically converts URLs to links as an enhancement over the original version.

 ## Usage